 © 2019 IEEE A millimeter wave system with commercially available and affordable data conversion devices is presented in this paper for achieving high-speed and low-cost wireless communications.
 By adopting the proposed dual pulse shaping (DPS) transmission scheme, the system can achieve full Nyquist rate transmission with only half of the sampling rate required by conventional Nyquist pulse shaping.
 Structures of the DPS transmitter and receiver are described and effective symbol rate equalization techniques suitable for DPS transmission are presented.
 Simulation results with two sets of practical dual spectral shaping pulses are also provided to compare system performance with the conventional Nyquist pulse shaping system.

-Zhang, H, Huang, X & Guo, YJ 2018, 'Low-Complexity Digital Modem Implementation for High-Speed Point-To-Point Wireless Communications', ISCIT 2018 - 18th International Symposium on Communication and Information Technology, International Symposium on Communications and Information Technologies, IEEE, Bangkok, Thailand, pp. 171-175.View/Download from: UTS OPUS or Publisher's site
+Zhang, H, Huang, X & Guo, YJ 2018, 'Low-Complexity Digital Modem Implementation for High-Speed Point-To-Point Wireless Communications', ISCIT 2018 - 18th International Symposium on Communication and Information Technology, International Symposium on Communications and Information Technologies, IEEE, Bangkok, Thailand, pp. 171-175.View/Download from: Publisher's site

 © 2018 IEEE.
 A low-complexity digital modem is presented in this paper for achieving high-speed and wideband point-To-point (P2P) wireless communications.
 By combining multiple functionalities into the transmitter and receiver filters, the signal processing complexity in the digital baseband can be significantly reduced.
 The structures and the implementation using field programmable gate array (FPGA) for the transmitter and receiver filters are described in details.
 Pre-equalization for reducing the impact of practical channel frequency response can be easily incorporated into the transmitter filter structure.
 The experimental test results using a 20 Gigabits per second (Gbps) digital modem prototype demonstrate the satisfactory performance with low FPGA resource usage.